parrt/ml-articles/gradient-boosting/index.md

 The third question is the hardest to explain.
 As Gorman points out, "*This is the part that gets butchered by a lot of gradient boosting explanations*."
 (His blog post does a good job of explaining it, but I thought I would give my own perspective here.)

 My goal in this article is not to explain how GBM works *per se*, but rather how to explain the tricky bits to students or other programmers.
 I will assume readers are programmers, have a basic grasp of boosting already, can remember high school algebra, and have some minimal understanding of function derivatives as one might find in the first semester of calculus.
-(To brush up on your vectors and derivatives, you can check out [The Matrix Calculus You Need For Deep Learning](http://parrt.cs.usfca.edu/doc/matrix-calculus/index.html) written with [Jeremy Howard](http://www.fast.ai/about/#jeremy).)
+(To brush up on your vectors and derivatives, you can check out [The Matrix Calculus You Need For Deep Learning](http://parrt.cs.usfca.edu/doc/matrix-calculus/index.html) also written by us.)

 GBM is based upon the notion of boosting so let's start by getting a feel for how assembling a bunch of weak learners can lead to a strong model.